I’m a writer with a penchant for mystery and conspiracy and a big hard-on for time travel.

 Though it seems like a past life, I started out in the courtroom, badgering witnesses and shouting “Objection!”
-In time the call of creativity compelled me to turn my back on the law (as in, leave the legal profession, not become a gun-slinging vigilante).
+Eventually I decided to turn my back on the law (as in, leave the legal profession, not become a gun-slinging vigilante) and get creative.

 Why conspiracy thrillers?
-It’s because I love a good villain.
+Because I love a good villain.
 Always have, ever since I was four and used to pretend to be Mumm-Ra from Thundercats, Maleficent from Sleeping Beauty, and the Emperor from Star Wars.
 (Wait, did I just admit that?)
 In a conspiracy thriller, there are lots of villains.
 They tend to be part of the government, the church, a big corporation, or a secret society, which makes them much scarier — and harder to beat — than a singular bad guy.
 Part of the fun of a conspiracy thriller is unveiling those involved, uncovering their plans, and discovering the ‘big bad’ who masterminded it all.

 When I’m not beavering away at my laptop, you can normally find me in a cafe, down the pub, up a mountain, in Disneyland or on my sofa watching something timey-wimey.
 (For those who don’t get that reference, you sorely need to connect with your inner geek and watch Doctor Who‘s Blink at once.)

 Talking time travel with fellow geeks

 Walking along the beach

-Too many films and TV series to mention, but a few faves are Stardust, the Alien movies, Game of Thrones, Star Trek, Back to the Future, The Nightmare Before Christmas, The Butterfly Effect, Somewhere in Time, Lost, 24, The Da Vinci Code, Damages, Line of Duty…
+Too many films and TV series to mention, but a few faves are Stardust, the Alien movies, Game of Thrones, Star Trek, Back to the Future I, II & III, The Nightmare Before Christmas, The Butterfly Effect, Somewhere in Time, Lost, 24, The Da Vinci Code, Damages, Line of Duty…

 Anything with chilli in it